Income Tax Rebate in India

 Taxpayer will qualify for exemption up to Rs.
 1.5 lakhs if he borrows for property constructed or bought within a period of 3 years from borrowing provided that it is rented after April 1, 1999.

-Taxpayer is eligible for tax rebate in India up to Rs.
+Taxpayer is eligible for income tax rebate in India up to Rs.
 30,000 if he takes home loan for reconstructing; repairing or renewing the accommodation is borrowed after April 1, 1999.

 The individual will be eligible for an exemption up to Rs.
 30,000 if his house is bought or constructed after 3 years after he borrows the money (if he borrows money after April 1, 1999).